|

-Thai Hand-Printed Cotton Khomapastr
+Thai Hand-Printed Cotton Khomapastr Rss feed Twitter button Facebook button

 Cotton clothes are known to be comfortable because they're made of natural fiber, that breathes well.
 Other than giving a pleasant feel on your skin, certain cotton fabrics can also add more life to your wardrobe, with its lively motifs and designs.
-Khomapastr is an original hand-printed cotton with both classical Thai and contemporary designs, which offers you both exotic and familiar looks.

-The Origin Of Khomapastr Thai Cotton
+The Origin Of Khomapastr

 Thanks to His Royal Highness Prince Bavoradej and his wife Her Serene Highness Princess Pajongrachit Kritakara who founded this cotton weaving and dying workshop in Hua Hin, in 1948.
-M.R.Vibhasiri Vuttinant, one of their three daughters, stated that the original ambition was to start a business that would preserve classical Thai design and create jobs for local people in Hua Hin.
+M.R.
+Vibhasiri Vuttinant, one of their three daughters, stated that the original ambition was to start a business that would preserve classical Thai design and create jobs for local people in Hua Hin.

-With the prince's great interest in screen printing by hand and his dedication to research and development in this trade, Khomapastr bacame Thailand's first hand-printed cotton brand.
+M.R.
+Vibhasiri Vuttinant kindly assisted me by answering many questions about Khomapastr.
+With the prince's great interest in screen printing by hand and his dedication to research and development in this trade, Khomapastr became Thailand's first hand-printed cotton brand.
 The business has grown to be well known both among Thais and foreign visitors.
 Today his daughters and the third generation continue to run and excel this classic hand-printing tradition.

 Hua-Hin And Khomapastr

-In the 1940s, Hua Hin was the most desired seaside resort amongst Thais traveling from Bangkok, and foreign visitors travetravling with the southern railroad line heading for Hat Yai or Malaysia.
+In the 1940s, Hua Hin was the most desired seaside resort amongst Thais traveling from Bangkok, and foreign visitors traveling with the southern railroad line heading for Hat Yai or Malaysia.
 Hua Hin was the first and the most luxurious beach resort in Thailand.
-It also had the first standard 18-hole golf course, the Royal Hua Hin Golf Course, and the grandest hotel east of the Suez canal, which was the Railroad hotel.
+It also had the first standard 18-hole golf course, the Royal Hua Hin Golf Course, and the grandest hotel east of the Suez canal, which was the Railroad Hotel.
 The hotel is located on Hua Hin's gorgeous white sandy beach.

-Visitors could travel with automobile, train, and even the classic Siam Vorasumpon steam boat.
-All these factors contributed in making Hua Hin a popular holiday resort.
 Many members of the royal family and social elites built their seaside summer homes along Hua Hin beach.
 The prince and his family also owned land in this sunny seaside village, the place where he decided to start a hand-printing cotton workshop.

 These seaside home owners learned about his hand-printed cotton by word-of-mouth and many of them become loyal customers.
 This group of customers, as well as locals and visitors to Hua Hin have continued to patronize Khomapastr store until today.

-Meaning Behind The Name “Khomapastr”
+Meaning Behind The Name Khomapastr

 In Thailand, names usually have meanings.
 It's an honor and a blessing to ask someone who is highly respected in society to give a name to a child or a company.
 His Royal Highness Prince Bavoradej asked a monk to suggest a name for him.
 The monk gave the cotton workshop the name Khomapastr.

-Khomapastr is made up of two words; Khom and Pastr, which is short from Pastrapon.
-Khom means white cloth while Pastrapon means women's accessories.
+Khomapastr is made up of two words; khom and pastr, which is short from pastrapon.
+Khom means white cloth while pastrapon means women's accessories.

 My Experience With Khomapastr Cotton

 I first heard about this original hand-printed Thai cotton when I was young.
-An aunt, who traveled through Hua Hin, bought a light blouse with classical Thai motifs and an exclusive table cloth as souvenirs for my parents, who were living in Prachuab Khirikhan.
+An aunt, who traveled through Hua Hin, bought a light blouse with classical Thai motifs and an exclusive table cloth as souvenirs for my parents, who were living in Prachuap Khirikhan.
 She also had a couple of small pillows in her car, made of Khomapastr hand-printed cotton fabric.

 Another benefit of Khomapastr fabric, that I have first-hand experience with, is that it doesn't get wrinkled easily.
 In addition, it breaths well and dries quickly too.
 If you travel often, you will like Khomapastr fabric even more because they're light-weight and don't take up a lot of space in your suitcase.